Minnesota Department of Corrections

-4. Receipts must be forwarded to and retained by the local fleet card coordinator according to the DOC records retention schedule.
+4. Receipts must be kept in accordance with the established unit process and retained according to the DOC records retention schedule.

 I. Process for disputes

 1. Disputed charges may result from incorrect dollar amounts, duplicate charges, unprocessed credits or fraud.
-The fleet department coordinators should contact Admin immediately upon discovery of the potential error.
+The agency fleet card administrator or the department fleet card coordinators must contact Admin immediately upon discovery of the potential error.

-2. The fleet department coordinators must document and maintain disputed items in writing to Admin.
+2. The agency fleet card administrator or the department fleet card coordinators must document and maintain disputed items in writing to Admin.
 The agency must maintain copies of any written documentation, including documentation describing the resolution of the dispute with the monthly billing statement.

 3. Upon notification of a dispute, Admin must investigate the dispute and propose a resolution.
 If the invoice is reasonable, the invoice must be paid in full to ensure the maximum possible rebate.

 4. Department fleet card coordinators must forward a copy of the written documentation of the dispute and resolution to the agency fleet card administrator.